Full screen

 Dreaming about a dead relative typically reflects your mind processing grief, longing, or unresolved feelings toward that person, and many interpreters believe these vivid visits symbolize guidance, comfort, or a message from your subconscious urging you to honor their memory and apply lessons they taught you during their lifetime.

-If they visited you in that dream, some part of you already knows it wasn't just a dream.
+If they came to you in that dream, you already know it felt like more than a dream.

-This page can't tell you what that visit meant for you.
-The free app gives your dream a warm, personal reading, gently and in plain words.
+This page can't tell you what the visit meant for you.
+The free app gives you the warm, spiritual reading of your own dream — gently, in plain words.

 The shape a dead relative takes in your dream shifts the meaning considerably.
 A few recurring patterns stand out, each pointing to a different layer of grief, anxiety, or inner guidance-seeking.
 At Dream Book we explore this symbol in depth.